atomicdata-dev/atomic-data-docs/src/schema/classes.md

 Incoming Properties:

-- `hasClass` - A property that any resource
+- `class` - The Class of the Resource